The USSR launches first space station crew

 Resolving root cause of failure

-On May 10, 1971, Kamanin wrote in his diary that Chertok had announced the most likely route cause of the Soyuz-10 docking failure to the State Commission, whose members probably convened sometimes before Victory Day celebrations on May 9.
-The investigation found that a clutch in the shock-absorbing arms of the probe mechanism had broken under the excessive force of the docking process.
+On May 10, 1971, Kamanin wrote in his diary that Chertok had announced the most likely route cause of the Soyuz-10 docking failure to the State Commission, (142) whose members convened on May 7, according to Mishin's notes.
+(774) The investigation found that a clutch in the shock-absorbing arms of the probe mechanism had broken under the excessive force of the docking process.
 The latest tests revealed that the clutch had disintegrated under loads reaching 130 kilograms, which would be exceeding the originally predicted loads during docking by around 60 percent.
 Due to relative motion of the spacecraft, the actual loads during the docking of Soyuz-10 with the station fluctuated between 160 and 200 kilograms.

 Based on Chertok's proposals, the commission approved the redesign of the clutch for loads twice as high as the original and upgrading the docking mechanism with manual control of the probe movement, as well as manual operation of the rendezvous and docking thrusters DPOs.
 (774)